axxes8/CSE-212-Final-Project/Stack/Stack.md

 ## What is a Stack?
 A stack is a data structure that follows a particular order in which the operations are to be performed.
-The order is primarily refered to as *"Last in, First Out"* or *"LIFO"*.
+The order is primarily referred to as *"Last in, First Out"* or *"LIFO"*.
 The stack can be used to complete many different tasks, and in this tutorial will be implemented with a python list.

 ## Using a Stack
 ### **A Stack of Plates**